 “A smart woman always carries a book and a credit card—the book for when she has nothing to do and the card for when she has too much to do.
 Oh, and darling, she always wears moisturizer.” — Smart woman advice from Book of Mercy.

 “The first thing we ever learn is that the touch of someone else’s hand can ease pain and make things better.
 That’s power.
 That’s power so fundamental that most people never even realize it exists.” — Skin Game by Jim Butcher.
-I am a big Jim Butcher/Harry Dresden fan, but this quote really hit me because I have been holding my granddaughter a lot lately.
+I am a big Jim Butcher/Harry Dresden fan, but this quote really hit me because I have been holding my grandson a lot lately.
 Stroking her back, pulling her close, reminds me that holding another being can be absolutely heavenly.

-Speaking of granddaughters, my son-in-law told his new daughter: “You are cuter than a puppy riding a unicorn up a rainbow.”
+Speaking of grandchildren, my son-in-law told his new daughter: “You are cuter than a puppy riding a unicorn up a rainbow.”
 It made me want to go right out and watch Despicable Me again, and so I did.

 My daughter’s pre-baby quote: “The baby was partying all night and slept all morning.
 I am gestating a college student.”